-Apple issued the fourth developer betas only four days after the third for the iOS 11.2, watchOS 4.3 and tvOS 11.2.
-In fact, if we look at the recent most timeline of Apple’s issues of the developer betas, then the second and third versions had only a week gap in between.
+Apple issued the fourth developer betas only four days after the third for iOS 11.2, watchOS 4.3, and tvOS 11.2.
+In fact, if we look at the recent timeline of Apple’s issues with the developer betas, then the second and third versions had only a week gap in between.
 This indicates that public releases are going to arrive soon enough.

 The early builds rectified a bug in Calculator and have provided a Now Playing widget for Apple TV in Control Center.

-It looks like that all the updates will finally mark the Apple Pay Cash public launch and this new service will support peer-to-peer money transfers through Message app.
+It looks like all the updates will finally mark the Apple Pay Cash public launch, and this new service will support peer-to-peer money transfers through the Message app.

-How do you like the new changes that Apple revealed so far?
-Give your feedback in the comments below and keep following us for more tech news.
+How do you like the new changes that Apple has revealed so far?
+Give your feedback in the comments below, and keep following us for more tech news.